marksherriff/uvacs-advising/bacs.md

 * A course that’s been added to a more recent version of the list will count for students who have an earlier year’s requirements term.
 (You will need to submit the form described in the document above.)
 * But, a course that’s been removed from an earlier year’s list will not count for a student following a later year’s requirements, unless it was taken before we made the change.

+### GPA requirements for the BACS

+At this time the BACS requirements for graduating with the BACS major do NOT include a minimum GPA requirement for CS courses.
+(Engineering students doing the BSCS major must have a 2.0 GPA average for CS courses.)
+Therefore a BACS major can have a grade as low as a D- in a CS course or integration elective course that will still satisfy the major requirement and count for graduation.
+Note you must have a C- or higher some CS courses that are prerequisites for later CS courses.

 ## Distinguished Majors Program